bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 In the Python code samples below, we represent elements of GF(p^2) as Python tuples, with two elements, (x0, x1) = x0 + x1*i.
 Likewise, points are represented by tuples of field elements (x, y).
+The identity is represented as a point with x coordinate 0 and y coordinate 1.

 ~~~~~
 <CODE BEGINS>